 kota.nz notes vids pics code about

 Chances are your server already stores logs with basic client info sent to you without asking.
 These usually contain IPs, requested files, transfer amount, 404s, and a user agent string.
 That means you can uniquely track a session with an IP + device combo, get a rough IP-based location, and see what pages they looked at or couldn’t find.
-Arguably that’s still too much information as computer security isn’t exactly public knowledge and operates like a fucked up dark art.
+Arguably that’s still far too much information.
+Computer security isn’t exactly public knowledge and you’re fooling yourself if you think most people are informed about the informatin their browser willingly reveals.
+Especially, when companies like Apple, Brave, Mozilla, and just about all VPN companies lie about privacy.
+Many (understandably) think incognito/private mode means a website cannot tell you were viewing it.
 If for some reason your website stores private information that could lead to someone being harmed if leaked – JUST DON’T LOG – all stored information will be leaked with enough time.